Do cleaners need any insurance for services?

 If you work for a cleaning company, you probably don’t need cleaners insurance, as the onus is on your employer to carry suitable insurance to protect their business.
 This would include providing workers compensation for you as an employee in case you ever fall ill or are injured at work.

-But if you’re a cleaning contractor working for yourself, then cleaners insurance is a must-have purchase.
+But if you’re a cleaning contractor working for yourself OR a cleaning business, then cleaners insurance is a must-have purchase.
 That’s because there are a myriad of risks you face every day that, without protection, could prevent you from earning a living or even worse, could lead to your financial ruin.